Cultivating innovation campus-wide

 The Operational Excellence (OE) Program Office is staffed by a service-focused team of campus employees with expertise in project management, change management, strategic planning, campus engagement, financial analysis and planning, metrics, and communications.
 Drawing upon best practices in each of these areas, we can work with our campus community to support the entire project lifecycle from idea generation to implementation – or any phase along that continuum.

 Over the past three years, the OE Program Office has demonstrated that a disciplined project management methodology can produce significant results in cost savings, administrative efficiencies, and quality improvement.
 Based on our track record of success, John Wilton, the Vice Chancellor of Administration and Finance, has asked the OE Program Office to apply our expertise to generating new sources of revenue--in addition to grants, contracts, and philanthropy--by tapping into the wealth of creativity throughout our campus and helping units bring promising ideas to fruition.

-The OE Program has achieved more than $63 million in cumulative savings to date and is making great progress towards our goal of achieving $75 million in annual savings by 2016.
+The OE Program has achieved more than $63 million in cumulative savings to date and is making great progress towards our goal of achieving $75 million in annual savings.
 We are also in the early stages of building out our Revenue Generation Program, which is helping campus units to develop and start entrepreneurial projects in support of their academic goals.

 Highlights of OPerational Excellence Program Accomplishments